Matt Gaetz: Middle East

 In April 2019, after the House passed a resolution withdrawing American support for the Saudi Arabian-led intervention in Yemen, Gaetz was one of nine lawmakers to sign a letter to Trump requesting a meeting with him and urging him to sign Senate Joint Resolution 7, which invokes the War Powers Act of 1973, to end unauthorized US military participation in the Saudi-led coalition's armed conflict against Houthi forces in Yemen.

 In June 2021, Gaetz was one of 49 House Republicans to vote to repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002.
 In 2023, Gaetz was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed president Joe Biden to remove U.S. troops from Syria within 180 days.

 Gaetz voted to provide Israel with support following 2023 Hamas attack on Israel.
 After leaving office, Gaetz shifted to criticizing Israel, opposing anti-BDS laws and opposing AIPAC's influence on American politics.
+In 2026, Gaetz attacked other conservatives for "slavish loyalty to a country in a faraway land" in CPAC and condemned an incident where an Israeli soldier attacked a statue of Jesus in Lebanon as "horrific."